DFHack/dfhack/docs/Compile.rst

 How to get the code
 ===================
 DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the github repository using git.
-The code resides at https://github.com/DFHack/dfhack

-On Linux and OS X, having a ``git`` package installed is the minimal requirement (see below for OS X instructions), but some sort of git gui or git integration for your favorite text editor/IDE will certainly help.

-On Windows, you will need some sort of Windows port of git, or a GUI.
-Some examples:

- * http://msysgit.github.io - this is a command line version of git for windows.
-   Most tutorials on git usage will apply.
- * http://code.google.com/p/tortoisegit - this puts a pretty, graphical face on top of msysgit
+How to get git is described under the instructions for each platform.

 To get the code::